abaleato/curved_sky_B_template/README.md

 # curved_sky_B_template

 Method for evaluating the lensing B-modes on the curved-sky to leading order in their perturbative expansion.
-This fast implementation drinks heavily from D.Hanson's [Quicklens](https://github.com/dhanson/quicklens) code which was used in the [Planck 2015 lensing analysis](https://arxiv.org/pdf/1502.01591.pdf) and itself based on the position-space approach of [Dvorkin & Smith](https://arxiv.org/pdf/0812.1566.pdf).
+This fast implementation drinks heavily from D.Hanson's [Quicklens](https://github.com/dhanson/quicklens) code used in the [Planck 2015 lensing analysis](https://arxiv.org/pdf/1502.01591.pdf) and itself based on the position-space approach of [Dvorkin & Smith](https://arxiv.org/pdf/0812.1566.pdf).

 #### Usage
 ```